peercoin/rfcs/text/0024-pow-spacing-augmentation/0024-pow-spacing-augmentation.md

 Rather, we will use the passage of time as our sole feedback control and we will identify an appropriate dilation of the difficulty adjustment interval to accentuate difficulty spikes on tightly packed PoW blocks.

 More generally, rfc0020 causes the difficulty adjustment to function in a hypersensory state, where it has information from PoW and PoS blocks while only performing the exponential difficulty adjustment on PoW blocks.
-In addition to reducing strings of PoW blocks, we will simply tune the mechanism tighter by reducing the averaging window for all PoW blocks.
+We will discuss changes to the difficulty adjustment interval for both the specific case of PoW strings as well as the general case of all PoW blocks.
-We use PoS/PoW block ratio of 6 as a guideline for quantitative assessment.
+The additional blocktime data granted by PoS blocks through rfc0020 provides leeway to lower the interval for PoW blocks, resulting in faster difficulty changes.

 ## Detailed design